nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 6. `Logic` executes the `CustomiseOrderCommand`.
 7. `CustomiseOrderCommand#execute()` calls `Model#setGuiSettings()` to save the new attribute order in `preferences.json`.

-The following sequence diagram illustrates points 1-4 in step 2:
+The following sequence diagram illustrates points 1-7 in Step 2:

 ![CustomiseOrderSequenceDiagram](images/CustomiseOrderSequenceDiagram.png)